Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 Jigokudani Snow Monkey Park, Nagano

-The famous snow monkeys of Nagano frequently appear on the Japan winter itineraries for many foreign visitors.
+The famous snow monkeys of Nagano frequently appear on a Japan winter itinerary for many foreign visitors.
+It’s definitely one of the most popular day trips from Tokyo in winter.

 Not all is as it seems, as I shared earlier, I personally think winter may not be the best time to make the trek to see them, but of course it’s up to you to assess what it means to you.